Santosh1176/90DaysOfDevOps/Linux/14-linux-filesystem.md

 Lets discuss the directories listed above:

 - `/bin`
 /bin is the directory that contains binaries, that is, some of the applications and programs you can run.
+Almost all basic Linux commands can be found here such ls, cat, touch, pwd, rm, echo, … The binaries on this directory must be available in order to attain minimal functionality for the purposes of booting and repairing a system.

 - `/boot`
 Contains the Linux kernel, initial RAM disk image (for drivers needed at boot time), and the boot loader.
 Interesting files include /boot/